 Before Ryōnin passed away, he traveled back to Raigō-in and departed to the Buddha’s world when he was 60.

-The grave, built in 1132, is shaped like a three-story pagoda.
-It is currently one of Japan’s Important Cultural Properties.
+The mausoleum in the last photo in the Instagram post was built in 1132.
+It is shaped like a three-story pagoda and is one of Japan’s Important Cultural Properties.

 Raigō-in’s Fall Foliage Season